Darnell Stapleton: New York Sharks

 As of 2011 Stapleton is the head coach for the New York Sharks, a professional women's football team in the Women's Football Alliance.
 The New York Sharks are the longest running and winningest team in women's football history with 3 conference titles (2002, 2003, 2004 IWFL East), 6 division titles (2002, 2003, 2004, 2005, 2006, 2007 IWFL) and 1 championship title (2002 IWFL).

 Montclair Kimberley Cougars

 Stapleton coached the offensive and defensive lines at Montclair Kimberly Academy for the 2012 season.
 The Cougars went 9–2, their best ever record.

 Rutgers Scarlet Knights

 After his brief stint as head coach of the New York Sharks, Darnell Stapleton returned to Rutgers for the position of offensive assistant in 2012.

 Pace University Setters

 Stapleton was supposed to be an offensive line coach for the 2014 Setters season, however on July 16, 2014, he announced that he would be joining the Bucknell University Bison for their 2014 season.

 Washington Commanders

 On February 15, 2024, Stapleton was hired by the Washington Commanders as their assistant offensive line coach under head coach Dan Quinn.
+Following the firing of Bobby Johnson, Stapleton was promoted to offensive line coach on January 19, 2026.